Polyurethane will protect floors from water, scratches, dents, and other damage. So, how to apply it on floors?

 Water-based polyurethane will chip and peel after a few years, while oil-based polyurethane won’t.

 Oil-based polyurethane doesn’t require as much maintenance as the stains often blend into the finish.
 Its amber-tone finish makes the floor hide stains easily.
 So you won’t need to take on much cleaning.

 On the other hand, water-based polyurethane highlights stains on the floor due to its transparent finish.
 So, you must clean it more often.
 However, cleaning is easier since you can use soapy water.
 But, to clean oil-based poly you need to use a solvent.

 You need 2 -3 coats of oil-based polyurethane on your floor.
 Water-based polyurethane requires up to 5 coats for proper coverage, especially on a wood floor.

-Final Verdict: Overall, water-based and oil-based polyurethane are both great choices on your floor but oil-based polyurethane is a better fit.
-Oil-based polyurethane requires fewer coats and is more durable than water-based polyurethane.
+Final Verdict: Both types are great choices for your floor.
+But, oil-based poly is a better fit because it requires fewer coats and is more durable.

 - A vacuum